 Momentum trading is based on technical analysis.
 There are many technical analysis indicators traders use to determine the momentum of an asset’s price.
 These are the most commonly used in momentum trading:

-- Moving averages: A moving average continuously calculates the average of the price as new data is printed.
-Traders use moving averages to identify the prevailing trend while eliminating much of the market “noise” that comes from small, insignificant price fluctuations.
+- Moving averages: A moving average continuously calculates the price average as new data is printed.
+Traders use moving averages to identify the prevailing trend while eliminating much of the ” noise ” from small, insignificant price fluctuations.
 A stock’s price consistently remaining at or above a moving average indicates the existence of an uptrend.
 The opposite is true for a downtrend.

 - Stochastic: This is a momentum oscillator that compares an asset’s most recent closing price to the prices over a chosen period of time — when the closing price is near the high of the price range for the time period, the momentum is high and when the closing price is near the low, this indicates a downward trend.
 The values range from 0 to 100, with values above 50 indicating a rising upside momentum and values below 50 indicating a rising downside momentum.
 However, a reading below 20 indicates oversold conditions in a market that may lead to a market reversal to the upside, while a reading above 80 indicateds overbought conditions and the potential for a bearish reversal.